 And now for Tips 6 through 10!
 Brought to you by Horse Management Guru, Yvette Seger

 9) If you are contemplating using a fan for your horse, be sure to check out HM Rule 11g for proper hanging guidelines, and 11e for proper materials.
 All fans must be plugged into a 3-prong extension cord.
-Also, no powerstrips are allowed – one item per outlet (Kentucky Horse Park rules.)
+Also, no powerstrips are allowed – one item per outlet.

 10) If you forget something, unless it’s something like you’re riding boots or saddle, it’s annoying, but usually not the end of the world.
-You can always pick up items at Wal-Mart and Lowes, located very close to the Horse Park, and there are plenty of vendors to help with horsey items.
+You can always pick up items at Wal-Mart and Lowes, and there are plenty of vendors to help with horsey items.

-Speaking of packing, I guess I should get back to my own…if I were to leave right now, I’d show up in Kentucky with my laptop, gnome, and 30 pairs of knee socks…not gonna cut it!
+Speaking of packing, I guess I should get back to my own…if I were to leave right now, I’d show up at Champs with my laptop, gnome, and 30 pairs of knee socks…not gonna cut it!